 Q: What's it like to work with a patient through what may be one of the scariest things they will ever go through?

-Take breast cancer as an example: Statistics show that an overall cure rate is approaching 80 percent.
-This means that 80 out of 100 women diagnosed in 2013 will be alive and cancer-free in 2023.
+At this time cures of cancer are happening everyday in oncology offices across the country.
+We are now curing many more patients than we don't cure.
+Take breast cancer as an example: Statistics show that the overall cure rate is approaching 80%.
+That means that 80 of 100 women diagnosed with breast cancer today will be alive in ten years, and that number will only improve in the future.

 Choosing to be an oncologist was an easy choice for me as my father is an oncologist.
 He encouraged me and taught me how to be the best doctor I can be.
 Many people ask how I can do this job day after day, losing patients to their illness.
 I tell them it's because I can help them through their treatment.

 In a typical case of breast cancer, the cancer is detected very early on a routine mammogram.
-She has surgery, followed by four rounds of chemotherapy (one dose every three weeks) directed by me to clear-up any residual cancer in the body.
+The patient has surgery, followed by four rounds of chemotherapy (one dose every three weeks) directed by me to clear up any residual cancer in the body.
 This is then followed by radiation to the lumpectomy site over several weeks.

 Once radiation is done, I will then bring the patient back to discuss lifestyle changes (diet, exercise and vitamins) and initiate an oral anti-estrogen pill for five years which is usually very well tolerated.